-Mr. Keith Preston, Director, is a retired US History and US Government teacher.
-He taught high-school Social Studies from 2002 to 2016.
+Mr. Keith Preston is CAL’s US History and US Government teacher.
+He taught high-school History from 2002 to 2016.
+After a brief “retirement” pause, he decided to return to his love of teaching at the Classical Academy de Lafayette.
 Prior to his teaching career, Keith was awarded the Jay P. Walker Award for History.
 As a young adult, and passionate about seeing young people excel, Keith coached a high school boys’ swim team to an undefeated dual meet season and a 2nd place finish at the state swimming meet.

 Outside of the teaching arena, Keith was an Investment Broker in South Florida from 1982-1990, and served as the Trust Administrator for a mid-west independent school, managing their Charitable Trusts from 1990 to 1998.

-Keith earned his BA in History from Principia College in 1976 and his Masters in Teaching Secondary Social Sciences from Webster University in 1998.
+Keith earned his BA in History and his Masters in Teaching Secondary Social Sciences from Webster University in 1998.
 Additionally, he has taught adult education offerings at alumni gatherings, summer educational classes, and has spoken at the invitation of dozens of educational clubs for over 20 years.
 He also enjoyed his work serving on the governing board of church.
 Keith lives with his wife, Gloria, and his two daughters in St. Louis.

 China Gorman is a successful global business executive in the competitive Human Capital Management (HCM) sector.
 She is a sought-after advisor and speaker bringing the CEO perspective to the challenges of building cultures of humanity for top performance and innovation.
 Well known for her tenure as CEO of the Great Place to Work® Institute, COO and interim CEO of the Society for Human Resource Management (SHRM) and President of Lee Hecht Harrison, China works with HCM organizations all over the world to enhance their brands and their go-to-market strategies.
 She sits on the corporate boards of Universum, and Motivis Learning, and chairs the Universum North America Advisory board.
 Additionally, she serves on the Executive Committee of the Board of Jobs for America’s Graduates as well as the Advisory Board of the Workforce Institute at Kronos.
 China is the author of the popular blog Data Point Tuesday, and is published and frequently quoted in media properties like Fortune, TLNT, Huffington Post, Inc., Fast Company, U.S. News & World Report, HR Magazine and many others.